Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Methods

 \subsection{Data}

-MCL, XL and Hindi datasets, which together span 18 languages, were used for training and evaluation, while AM$^2$iCO and LSCD, spanning 14 and 7 languages, respectively, were used only for evaluation.\footnote{AM$^2$iCO uses English as a pivot language therefore is biased toward it; LSCD is not in the WiC format.} As some languages have only development and test data, we followed \citet{cassotti2023xl} who sampled 75\% of the development data of each language to enable training on these languages (keeping the remaining 25\% for setting hyperparameters), using his exact train-dev-test splits.
+MCL, XL and Hindi datasets, which together span 18 languages, were used for training and evaluation, while AM$^2$iCO and LSCD (LSC Detection), spanning 14 and 7 languages, respectively, were used only for evaluation.\footnote{AM$^2$iCO uses English as a pivot language therefore is biased toward it; LSCD is not in the WiC format.} As some languages have only development and test data, we followed \citet{cassotti2023xl} who sampled 75\% of the development data of each language to enable training on these languages (keeping the remaining 25\% for setting hyperparameters), using their exact train-dev-test splits.
 All WiC datasets are class-balanced, setting the chance baseline at 50\%.
-German, French and English are over represented in the dataset relative to other languages (see Figure~\ref{fig:pie_chart}).
+German, French and English are overrepresented in the dataset relative to other languages (see Figure~\ref{fig:pie_chart}).

 \textbf{MCL} by \citet{martelli2021semeval} spans English, Arabic, French, Russian and Chinese, constructed by annotating sentences from native corpora: BabelNet \cite{navigli-ponzetto-2010-babelnet}, the United Nations Parallel Corpus \cite{ziemski-etal-2016-united} and Wikipedia, with inter-annotator agreement of 0.95 and 0.9 on English and Russian, respectively.